SpudGunMan/meshing-around/README.md

 - **NINA alerts for Germany**: Emergency Alerts from xrepository.de feed

 ### File Monitor Alerts
 - **File Monitor**: Monitor a flat/text file for changes, broadcast the contents of the message to the mesh channel.
+Or monitor a directory, broadcast file contents and delete file.
 - **News File**: On request of news, the contents of the file are returned.

 ### Data Reporting